-During the review process, one referee pointed out that it would be desirable to provide a version that achieves strong or weak heredity.
+During the review process, one referee pointed out that it will be desirable to provide a version to achieve strong or weak heredity.
 In fact, this is possible.
-To achieve weak heredity, we can minimize (3.1) subject to the constraints
+To achieve weak heredity, we can minimize (3.4) subject to constraints